Presidency of Rodrigo Duterte

 Rodrigo Duterte's six-year tenure as the 16th President of the Philippines began on the noon of June 30, 2016, succeeding Benigno Aquino III.
 He was the first president from Mindanao, the first president to have worked in all three branches of government, and the oldest to be elected.
 As mandated by the constitution, his tenure ended six years later on June 30, 2022, and was succeeded by Bongbong Marcos.

 He won the election amid growing frustration with post-EDSA governance that favored elites over ordinary Filipinos.
 Duterte began a crackdown on illegal drugs and corruption, leading to a reduction in drug proliferation which caused the deaths of 6,600 people.
 His administration withdrew the Philippines from the International Criminal Court (ICC) after the court launched a preliminary examination into alleged crimes against humanity committed during the crackdown.
 On March 11, 2025, Duterte was arrested by the Philippine National Police and Interpol after a warrant was issued by the ICC for the alleged crimes during his presidency.
-The confirmation of the charges is scheduled on September 23, 2025.
+The ICC unanimously confirmed all charges on April 23, 2026.

 Duterte increased infrastructure spending and launched Build!
 Build!
 Build!, an ambitious infrastructure program.
 He initiated liberal economic reforms, including reforming the country's tax system.
 He also established freedom of information under the executive branch to eliminate corruption and red tape.
 Additionally, he granted free irrigation to small farmers and liberalized rice imports with the Rice Tariffication Law.